JadedPigeon/PokemonGolang/README.md

 # Project in progress

 ## Todo/Fixes
-- Make sure everything is a json response
+- Make catch call faster
-- automate postman csrf tokens for easier testing
 - user cannot catch more than one of same pokemon